-- 20. Plaintiff Mildred Armstrong is an African-American citizen of the United States and of the State of Louisiana.
+20. Plaintiff Mildred Armstrong is an African-American citizen of the United States and of the State of Louisiana.
 She is a lifelong resident of West Feliciana Parish and is a registered voter in CD 5.
 Ms. Armstrong has been registered to vote in West Feliciana since she was of legal age to register.
 Ms. Armstrong has been unable to elect the candidates of her choice to the U.S. House of Representatives despite strong electoral support for those candidates from other African-American voters in her community.
 In the 2016 election, Ms. Armstrong, who votes Democratic, was given no opportunity to elect her candidate of choice because both CD 5 candidates were Republican.
-An additional majority-minority district could be drawn incorporating West Feliciana to provide a remedy for the existing Section 2 violation. - 21.
-Plaintiff Kristen Smith is an African-American citizen of the United States and of the State of Louisiana.
-She is a resident of East Baton Rouge Parish and a registered voter in CD 6.
-Ms. Smith has resided in CD 6 since July 2014, and has been a registered voter in CD 6 since October 2015.
+An additional majority-minority district could be drawn incorporating West Feliciana, in its entirety, providing a remedy for the existing Section 2 violation in the area where Ms. Armstrong resides.

+21. Plaintiff Kristen Smith is an African-American citizen of the United States and of the State of Louisiana.
+She is a resident of East Baton Rouge Parish and a registered voter in CD

+6. Ms. Smith has resided in CD 6 since July 2014, and has been a registered voter in CD 6 since October 2015.
 In election after election, Ms. Smith has been unable to elect the candidates of her choice to the U.S. House of Representatives despite strong electoral support for those candidates from other African-American voters in her community.
-An additional majority-minority district could be drawn incorporating East Baton Rouge Parish to provide a remedy for the existing Section 2 violation. - 22.
-Plaintiff Ciara Hart is an African-American citizen of the United States and of the State of Louisiana.
+An additional majority-minority district could be drawn incorporating East Baton Rouge Parish, including the area where Ms. Smith resides, to provide a remedy for the existing Section 2 violation.

+22. Plaintiff Ciara Hart is an African-American citizen of the United States and of the State of Louisiana.
 She is a resident of East Baton Rouge Parish and a registered voter in CD 6.
 Ms. Hart has resided in CD 6 since June 2017, and has been a registered voter in CD 6 since October 2017.
 Ms. Hart will vote for a candidate for the U.S. House of Representatives in CD 6 for the first time in the November 2018 general election; however, because African-American voters are cracked in CD 6, she likely will be unable to elect the candidate of her choice to the U.S. House of Representatives despite strong electoral support for those candidates from other African-American voters in her community.
-An additional majority-minority district could be drawn incorporating East Baton Rouge Parish to provide a remedy for the existing Section 2 violation.
+An additional majority-minority district could be drawn incorporating East Baton Rouge Parish, including the area where Ms. Smith resides, to provide a remedy for the existing Section 2 violation.

-- 23. Plaintiff Dadrius Lanus is an African-American citizen of the United States and of the State of Louisiana.
+23. Plaintiff Dadrius Lanus is an African-American citizen of the United States and of the State of Louisiana.
 He is a life-long resident of East Baton Rouge Parish and a registered voter in CD 6.
 Mr. Lanus has been registered to vote in East Baton Rouge Parish since he was eighteen.
 In election after election, Mr. Lanus has been unable to elect the candidates of his choice to the U.S. House of Representatives despite strong electoral support for those candidates from other African-American voters in his community.
-An additional majority-minority district could be drawn incorporating East Baton Rouge Parish to provide a remedy for the existing Section 2 violation. - 24.
-Defendant Kyle Ardoin is the Acting Secretary of State of Louisiana and is sued in his official capacity.
-The Secretary of State is the State's chief election officer.
-LA Const. art.
-4, § 7.
-In that capacity, he is responsible for preparing and certifying the ballots for all elections, promulgating all election returns, and administering the election laws.
-Id.
+An additional majority-minority district could be drawn incorporating East Baton Rouge Parish, including the area where Mr. Lanus resides, to provide a remedy for the existing Section 2 violation.